 >> GIORGIO BRAJNIK: Thank you, Markel.
 I think we have the channel open for Annika.

 >> ANNIKA NIETZIO: Question.
 The target users of the E-Gov tool, so we are - the project we are working together with a group of Norwegian municipalities and our target users are the site owners, so the municipalities and the Web editors who work with the pages on a day-to-day basis.
 And of course, they need to communicate with the Web designers and Web developers if some issues are discovered.
 So our - the main purpose of using the tool would be to improve the accessibility of websites and, therefore, we are trying to give very detailed reporting, so it's not only metrics, but we also provide additional info about the relation to the WCAG content and references to the check pages and in some cases even code extracts from the HTML code and a lot of hints how to fix the focus really on fixing accessibility issues and improving the quality of the websites.

 Regarding the second question, the validity of the approach, of course, the - the first answer here is that we are trying to follow the WCAG guidelines quite closely, and we can somehow inherit some of the validity from the WCAG guidelines.

-And finally, about the question about the limitations of conformance-based metrics and about the idea to maybe introduce metrics based on the effectiveness, as I see it with conformance measurements, we have quite a good experiment, so it’s a technical measurement.
+And finally, on the question about the limitations of conformance-based metrics and about the idea to maybe introduce metrics based on the effectiveness, as I see it with conformance measurements, we have quite a good experiment, so it's a technical measurement.
 We can clearly define the requirements and assess conformance.